 The Newton's 2nd law of motion is often just referred to as F=ma.

-In fact, the internal forces on a body do cancel out pairwise and this is why they do NOT affect the motion of the CM though they certainly affect the motion of the body parts.
+In fact, the internal forces on a body do cancel out pairwise and this is part of the proof as to why they do NOT affect the motion of the CM though they certainly affect the motion of the body parts.

 Newtonian physics is strongly believed to hold (exactly) asymptotically in the classical limit and to be an emergent theory from TOE-Plus.